What Type of Cases Are Handled by The Ledger Law Firm’s Accident Attorneys in Oakland

 Causation basically just means that the defendant’s breach of duty must have been the reason for the victim’s injuries.
 Damages is the legal term that refers to injuries.
 In California, a victim is entitled to both economic (medical bills, lost wages etc.) and non-economic (pain and suffering) damages.

 As you have likely begun to realize, an Oakland personal injury case can be predicated on a wide variety of circumstances other than a car accident.
-If you believe that you may have been the victim of an Oakland personal injury accident, please feel free to make an appointment with the team at Ledger & Associates-Oakland by calling 510-984-1401 or 1-800-300-0001.
-The Oakland office of Ledger & Associates is located at 1300 Clay Street, Oakland, California 94612
+If you believe that you may have been the victim of an Oakland personal injury accident, please feel free to make an appointment with the team at The Ledger Law Firm-Oakland by calling 510-984-1401 or 1-800-300-0001.
+The Oakland office of The Ledger Law Firm is located at 1300 Clay Street, Oakland, California 94612